cloudmesh/useful-introduction_to_cloud-2015/docs/source/paas/hadoop.rst

 .. sidebar:: Screencast

-   A screnncast of a subset of the information presented her is avalable at |video-hadoop|.
+   A screenncast of a subset of the information presented her is available at |video-hadoop|.

 We have various platforms that support Hadoop on FutureGrid.
 MyHadoop